chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_data_release_info.md

 census <- open_soma(census_version = "stable")
 ```

-### Weekly Census release (latest)
+### Weekly Census releases (latest)

 [CZ CELLxGENE Discover](https://cellxgene.cziscience.com/) ingests a handful of new datasets every week.
 To quickly enable access to these new data via the Census, [CZ CELLxGENE Discover](https://cellxgene.cziscience.com/) plans to perform weekly Census data releases:

-* Available for public access for 1 week or until the next latest release is performed, whichever is the longest.
+* Available for public access for 1 month.

-The weekly release can be opened by the APIs by specifying `census_version = "latest"`.
+The most recent weekly release can be opened by the APIs by specifying `census_version = "latest"`.

 Python